The Love of Devotion

 Chapter 1: In Search of Truth – the Nature of Spiritual Teachers

+Several decades passed and I continued down the path of awakening.
+My first book, The Love of Being Loving, speaks of these years.
 One never forgets one’s past teachers or disciplines.
+In my case, Metapsychiatry (and its founder, Dr Thomas Hora) and Christian Science had been my main spiritual influences.
 Such allegiances are forever enshrined in our heart and continue to help, inspire, and mould us.
 They are pivotal to our development and our total and absolute devotion to them secures the progress which blossoms from that commitment.
 The cemented bond between teacher and student surpasses time and space, and the love of a teacher can be beckoned whenever requested.
 Further, one often has an ongoing commitment to the other students of a teacher and, indeed, the entire group of that pathway.
 Nevertheless, in spite of loyalties, our inner spiritual drive will take its own path through the terrain it determines is best.
 It will have its own timing and will guide us to whoever is most beneficial to the next stage of our growth.

 Genuine teachers tend to have, in true Zen master style, high expectations of their students.
 Teachers, worth their salt, take the responsibility of their students very seriously.
 They do not want to be held responsible for failing to set their standards high enough.
 As one evolves, one loses concern for being liked.
 One’s concern, as a teacher, is the evolution of the student.
 Given that human nature is intrinsically and unavoidably selfish, lazy, proud, and has a great proclivity for procrastination, there are endless opportunities to confront this ego-nature in the evolving soul.